rotich254/intasend/README.md

 2. Click "Proceed to Payment"
 3. Complete the payment on the Intasend checkout page
 4. You will be redirected back to the application with the payment result

+## Reports Dashboard

+To access the payment reports:

+1. Log in using the superuser account you created
+2. Navigate to the Reports page from the navigation menu
+3. View payment statistics and transaction history
+4. Filter reports by date, status, and reference
+5. Export data to CSV for further analysis

 ## Admin Interface